radical-lab/radical-lab.github.io/README.md

 ∴ this reality is a turing complete system, and श्याम is an input\
 : god has free will\
 :\
-∴ therefore we have free will\
+∴ we have free will\
+: free will is a feature of god\
+: god created us in HIS image\
+∴ free will is a feature of all life\
+: adam, and eve, wore leaves in the garden of eden; instead of wearing dead animals\
+: the decalogue opposes euthanasia; including our neighbouring species (apes, mammals,., life,..)\
+∴ the followers of abraham who kill, or eat, animals are sinners; according to their own religion\
-ȡ (what is this? the hindu number in anglo hex)
+ȡ (what is this? the hindu number in anglo hex) u+221=ȡ\
-√ kbs ftw (or has this been done?)
+√ kbs ftw (or has this been done?) (i forgot what this was supposed to be)… "to the United States of America, to found at Washington, under the name of the Smithsonian Institution, an Establishment for the increase & diffusion of knowledge among men"; i need to put quotes like this together in one place…

 south = material `/happyness|enjoyment|DESIRE!!! :D #finally_remembered/`\
 east = spiritual\